Some gaming monitors offer Motion Blur Reduction technology, which improves motion clarity by backlight strobing.

-You can enable this feature in the OSD (On-Screen Display) menu of the monitor; you will find it under different names according to the monitor model, the most common ones are ULMB, ELMB, 1ms MPRT, DyAc, LightBoost, etc.
+You can enable this feature in the OSD (On-Screen Display) menu of the monitor.
+It can be found under different names depending on the monitor, such as ULMB, ELMB, 1ms MPRT, MBR, DyAc, LightBoost, PureXP, Aim Stabilizer, etc.

 What Is Motion Blur Reduction?

 You can enable/disable motion blur reduction in the OSD menu of the gaming monitor.
-Different monitor models have different brand names for this technology including:
+Different monitor models have different brand names for this technology, including:

-- NVIDIA’s ULMB (Ultra Low Motion Blur)
+- NVIDIA’s ULMB (Ultra Low Motion Blur) and ULMB 2

 - NVIDIA’s LightBoost